-Firstly, having read the original research on B-17 treatments and spoken to users first hand, I find the ´evidence´ both for and against B-17 almost non-existent.
-I am not a staunch advocate, nor a critic.
+Having read the original research on synthetic B-17 laetrile treatments and spoken to doctors and patients first hand, I find the ´evidence´ both for and against laetrile almost non-existent.
+I am neither an advocate, nor a critic.
 I just don´t know, even though I have tried to find out more.

-The logic on B-17 seems reasonably sensible and certainly pharmaceutical companies are devoting significant resources to targeting the unique properties of a cancer cell.
-The ability to break down B-17 is just another feature, to my mind.
-But I don´t think any single entity is a ´cure´ for cancer - and that goes for B-17 too.
+The logic on B-17 seems reasonably sensible and certainly pharmaceutical companies are devoting significant resources to targeting exactly the same unique properties of a cancer cell.
+But, as I repeatedly say, I don´t think any single entity is a ´cure´ for cancer - and that goes for B-17 too.
 Could it play some or other role in the total package?
 Experts like Contreras are adamant it can.
 There are people of You Tube who swear it worked for them.
 I´m not at all as sure.
 Would I pin my hopes on it alone?
 No. But then many of the subjects were past the point of no return - orthodox medicine had failed them.

 B-17 - even eating too many apricot kernels - can be dangerous

 With Apricot Kernels, and amygdalin, for me there is a different issue.
 I believe everybody should include nitriloside foods in their daily diet.
 I put five - six kernels with my home-made breakfast each morning, but then I eat copious amounts of food off the B-17 list above anyway.
 Personally, I believe there is a good prevention argument, and eating half a dozen ´apricot pips´ a day is hardly a dangerous medical issue.